Yishera/Final-Assignment/README.md

 Taking into account both performance and cost, I recommend the Lenovo IdeaPad 3i Laptop as the preferred choice for the organization.
 While both recommendations offer substantial improvements over the CFO's initial choice, Mike's recommendation provides significantly more storage at a lower cost.

+1. **Performance & Cost**: The Lenovo IdeaPad 3i, priced at $319.99, features an 11th Gen Intel Core i3-1115G4 processor and 8GB of RAM.
+It provides good performance for regular business tasks at a reasonable price.

+2. **Storage Capacity**: The laptop comes with a 512GB SSD, providing four times the storage of the CFO's suggested laptop.
+This will allow users to store more data and applications locally.

+3. **Latest OS**: The Lenovo IdeaPad 3i runs on Windows 11, offering enhanced security, improved application compatibility, and access to the latest features from Microsoft.

+In conclusion, Eventhough the AMD Ryzen performs at a superior level.
+The Lenovo IdeaPad 3i offers excellent value for its price, given its performance specifications, considerable storage capacity, and the inclusion of the latest operating system.
+The AMD Ryzen is the better laptop but the Lenovo IdeaPad 3i is the better deal and that's what I would recommend.

 ---